 Proof: φ(p) = p − 1.
 Apply Euler’s theorem.

 Application (Fermat): To find a large prime, pick alarge candidate prime p at random.
 Pick several integersk and test if kp−1 = 1 mod p .
 If so, p is probably prime.
+If not, pick another large candidate prime at random andrepeat the process.

 Modern methods, such as the Rabin – Solovay – Strassenalgorithm actually used by your favorite internet store’sserver, are elaborations of Fermat’s method.